-Country Report

 Country

-The role of country report is not just to describe the present state of water quality in your county.
-It is also to help the clue for finding the causes of air quality problems and their solutions.
-So please mention the problems, their causes, and what YOU can do to solve them in detail.
+The role of country report is not just to describe the present state of air quality in your county.
+It is also to provide the clue for finding the causes of air quality problems and their solutions.
+So please specify the problems, their causes, and what YOU can do to solve them in detail.

 This document will be used as a screening material.
-Therefore please describe as precise as possible unless related data is unavailable.
-The Report should be typewritten in English and submitted together with the Application Form by December 2nd , 2011 .
+Therefore, please describe as precise as possible unless related data is unavailable.
+The report should be typewritten in English and submitted together with the Application Form by November 30th, 2012.

-1. Name of your organization

-2. Your organization chart (including main duties, budget, and the number of staff related to air pollution control)

-3. Other organization chart related to air pollution control (including duties, budget, and the number of staff)

-4. Historical background of air quality and its control

-5. Present status of air quality
+- 1. Name of your organization - 2.
+Your organization chart (including main duties, budget, and the number of staff related to air quality management) - 3.
+If any, other organizations' charts related to air quality management (including duties, budget, and the number of staff) - 4.
+Historical background of air quality and its control - 5.
+Present status of air quality - 6.
+Air quality management legislations and their contents - 7.
+Ambient air quality standards - 8.
+Main sources of air pollution - 9.
+The number of complaints and health damage caused by air pollution. - 10.
+Measurement of air pollutants and monitoring systems for air quality

-6. Air pollution control legislations
+11. Air pollution control techniques

-7. Ambient air quality standards

-8. Main sources of air pollution

-9. The number of complaints and health damage caused by air pollution.

-10. Measurement of air pollutant and monitoring systems for air quality

-- 11. Air pollution control techniques - 12.
-The role of central government, regional government (Prefecture) and local government (Municipality) - 13.
-Technical problems or problems for implementing air pollution control policy - 14.
-Topics you would like to learn in the course - 15.
+12. The role of central government, regional government (Prefecture) and local government (Municipality)

+13. Technical problems or problems for implementing air quality management policy

+- 14. Topics you would like to learn in the course - 15.
 Theme you would like to describe in your Action Plan (see the Annex III)